Creating a project will enable an employer to match with experience and ultimately have learners complete work on those projects.

 The following steps will guide you through the process of creating a project:

-Choose to create a project from scratch or use a template.
+Choose to create a project from scratch, use a template, or use our AI project creation option.
 If you don't have a very specific project idea in mind, we recommend browsing through templates to get a head start.
 You will have the opportunity to customize any template you select.

 You will be directed to a step-by-step process where you will fill in all the relevant details and publish your project.
 After each step, simply click "Save & Continue"